Chart Color Schemes

 Park Ridge hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Park Ridge has a median age of 30, which is younger than Greater Brisbane's figure of 36 and significantly below the Australian median of 38.
-Compared to Greater Brisbane, Park Ridge has a higher percentage of residents aged 25-34 (23.0%) but fewer residents aged 55-64 (5.0%).
-This concentration of 25-34 year-olds is notably higher than the national average of 14.5%.
-Between 2021 and present, the percentage of Park Ridge's population aged 35 to 44 has increased from 11.1% to 13.1%, while the percentage of those aged 65 to 74 has decreased from 7.7% to 6.5%.
-By 2041, demographic projections indicate that Park Ridge's age structure will shift significantly, with the 75-84 age cohort expected to rise substantially by 744 people (an increase of 88%) from 842 to 1,587.
+Park Ridge has a median age of 30, which is younger than Greater Brisbane's figure of 36 and significantly under the Australian median of 38.
+Compared to Greater Brisbane, Park Ridge has a higher proportion of residents aged 25-34 (23.0%) but fewer residents aged 55-64 (5.0%).
+This concentration of 25-34 year-olds is well above the national average of 14.5%.
+Between 2021 and present, the proportion of residents aged 35 to 44 has increased from 11.1% to 13.1%, while the proportion of those aged 65 to 74 has decreased from 7.7% to 6.4%.
+Looking ahead to 2041, demographic projections indicate that Park Ridge's age structure will shift significantly.
+The number of residents aged 15-24 is projected to increase by 702 people (34%), from 2,086 to 2,789.